-Tire inflation pressures should be checked at least monthly and when significantly changing the load you plan to carry in your motorhome.
+Tire inflation pressures should be checked as per the Sprinter's Owner's manual and when significantly changing the load you plan to carry in your motorhome.
 Set the correct tire pressure before loading the vehicle.
 If the vehicle has been loaded, check the tire pressure and correct them if necessary.
 Always check tire inflation pressures when the tires are "cold".